jci-metasys/historian/README.md

 - Credentials (username and password) to the *Metasys* system.
 We recommend a user with view-only permissions.
 - Credentials to the SQL database (for the dbconnection string for #discovery and #extraction).

+### Supported Versions

+The Historical Data Extractor is only supported for *Metasys* release 10.0.

 ## Quick Extract

 To run the Quick Extract app, run the command below in from the [HistoricalDataFetcher.QuickExtract](/HistoricalDataFetcher.QuickExtract) folder.
 The results for the last day are stored in the current directory in a new file named timeseries.csv.